igor-baiborodine/kiroule.com/content/article/automate-data-upload-to-algolia-index-revisited.md

 author: "Igor Baiborodine"
 ---

 I recently made some changes to the automated upload of data to Algolia; namely, the script that reads and sends data to the appropriate index has been reimplemented using Algolia's JavaScript API client.
-In this post, which is an addition to the [original post](/article/automate-data-upload-to-algolia-index/) on this topic, I will go into detail about JavaScript implementation and upload automation with npm.
+In this post, which is an addition to the [original post](/article/automate-data-upload-to-algolia-index/) on this topic, I go into detail about JavaScript implementation and upload automation with npm.

 <!--more-->